-+ PRO: It has an astonishing amount of staggeringly beautiful scenery
++ PRO: It has an astonishing amount of beautiful scenery

 In terms of natural scenery, New Zealand is one of the most beautiful countries in the world.
-For such a small country, it has an amazing range of landscapes, including rainforests, glaciers, mountains, deserts, plains, fjords and a variety of different beaches.
+For such a small country, it has an amazing range of landscapes, including rainforests, glaciers, mountains, deserts, plains, fjords and a variety of coastlines.

-- CON: It has lots of mosquitos and sandflies
+- CON: There are a lot of mosquitos and sandflies

-When moving to New Zealand, prepare to deal with itchy mosquito and sandfly bites.
-The first summer is always the worst and expats should make sure to use insect repellent when enjoying the warm evenings.
-It’s a good idea to take insect repellent to the beach as well.
+When moving to New Zealand, prepare to deal with mosquito and sandfly bites.
+Though not dangerous, they can be extremely itchy and uncomfortable.
+The first summer is always the worst, and expats should make sure to use insect repellent when enjoying the warm evenings.
+It may also be a good idea to take insect repellent to the beach.

 New Zealand is a gloriously sunny country.
-Unfortunately, it's right under a hole in the ozone layer, so New Zealand experiences higher amounts of UV rays, which increases the prevalence of sunburn and skin cancer.
+Unfortunately, it's right under a hole in the ozone layer.
+This means that New Zealand experiences higher amounts of UV rays, increasing the prevalence of sunburn and skin cancer.
 The strong sunshine also means that anything placed next to a window at home will lose its colour very quickly.

 Safety and location in New Zealand